johnjung/ochre-svg-image-map/README.md

 ### Why SVG 1.1?

-Image maps using the HTML <map> tag are [well-supported](https://caniuse.com/?search=map) in modern browsers.
+Image maps using the HTML &lt;map&gt; tag are [well-supported](https://caniuse.com/?search=map) in modern browsers.
-However, they have some limitations that are usually solved with JavaScript plugins.
-They are not responsive to different viewport widths, and support for styling is limited.
+However, they have some limitations that are usually solved with JavaScript plugins on modern sites. &lt;map&gt; tags are not responsive to different viewport widths, and support for styling is limited.

 Embedding raster image data within an SVG offers these features by default.
 However, SVG is not without problems.
-It has a reputation for being bugging, and currently [SVG 2](https://svgwg.org/) is currently an editor's draft- and has been for a long time.
-Because of that we use SVG 1.1 here, and be on the lookout for quirks in different browsers.
+It has a reputation for being buggy, and [SVG 2](https://svgwg.org/) is an editor's draft- and has been for a long time.
+Because of that we use SVG 1.1 here.

 ### Tab navigation